ventos/trccplayerforfirefox/README.md

 ## Sources ##

-The file '/src/data/dark_wall.png' is by http://subtlepatterns.com/ and '/src/data/logo.png' is by http://theradio.cc/.
+The files '/src/data/dark_wall.png' and '/src/data/textured_paper.png' are by http://subtlepatterns.com/ .